TartanLlama/tartanllama.github.io/_posts/2016-01-01-writing-a-linux-debugger-1.md

 ### Launching the executable

-Before we actually debug anything, we'll need to lanch the debugee program.
+Before we actually debug anything, we'll need to launch the debugee program.
 We'll do this with the classic fork/exec pattern.

 {% highlight cpp %}
 int main(int argc, char* argv[]) {